asdfhamiltonian/glow-orb/README.md

 python programs for calculating sunset/sunrise times, moon position, etc.

 sun2.py:
 Python object that uses longitude, latitude to calculate times for sunrise, sunset and solar noon.
 Also calculates duration of sunlight for a day.

-There is additional code for calculating the present time on a Wadokei.
+There is additional code for calculating the current Wadokei time.
 More information available on wikipedia: http://en.wikipedia.org/wiki/Japanese_clock